AI Bidding Coach

 B

-Great question — this is one of those hands where suit quality matters more than length.
+This is one of those hands where suit quality matters more than length.

 If you open 1♠ and partner raises to 2♠, you're stuck — you've shown a 5-card suit that you don't have.
 Open 1♦, then if partner responds 1♥ or 1♠, you can show your spades at the one level.